 - 5 step process to checking engineering calculations

-With any design, you need to consider everyone who will use your work.
-So, you can’t design selfishly to make your life easier.
+Always consider everyone who’ll use your design.
+Don’t design selfishly just to make your life a breeze.

-So, get everything in writing for your own record and protection.
-Even more, document a critical phone call.
-I suggest writing an email summarizing your conversation.
-Then, ask the other party to confirm your conversation discussion items.
-And if they don’t respond, you’ll have a record you emailed them.
+So, keep everything in writing for your records and safety.
+Even document important phone calls.
+Try writing an email summarizing your chat and ask the other party to confirm the details.
+If they don’t respond, at least you have evidence you emailed them.

 #17 Make your work presentable for others

-Also, overcomplicating your content to look smart accomplishes the opposite.
-As Albert Einstein said,
+For non-engineers, use everyday language.
+And remember, overcomplicating your content to seem smart backfires.
+As Einstein wisely said,

 “Everything should be made as simple as possible, but no simpler.”

-Own up to your mistakes without making excuses to become a better engineer.
-I know it can be frightening, but check out the following benefits:
+Embrace your errors without making excuses to become a better engineer.
+It might be scary, but consider the benefits: